p1ng-request/docs/templates/HubSpot/HubSpot_Delete_note.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This template deletes note with a note ID as input
+**Description:** This template deletes note with a note ID as input.

 ## Input